+1 (252) 631 8899 +91 98212 12676

 6. Affiliate Marketing on Shopify

 Affiliate marketing is another revenue stream on Shopify that can be highly lucrative.
 As an affiliate marketer, you can earn commissions by promoting products from other businesses on your Shopify store.
-Shopify’s built-in affiliate marketing tools allow you to set up an affiliate program where others can promote your products, or you can partner with external businesses to promote their products in return for commissions.
+Shopify’s built-in Affiliate Marketing Tools allow you to set up an affiliate program where others can promote your products, or you can partner with external businesses to promote their products in return for commissions.

 There are two main ways you can leverage affiliate marketing on Shopify: